 We punched in our favorite websites.
 Then, the first “oh, that doesn’t work” or a few similar revelations, started to emerge.
 We were surprised that the limits associated with an iPhone experience, which we were ready to accept, felt entirely unacceptable on a device created to augment the current content consumption experience.
 And, as a result, our enthusiasm waned, piece by piece.

-The OS will tell me that I am not able to view this page because there already 9 browser windows open.
+Not more than 9 Safari tabs: The OS will tell me that I am not able to view this page because there already 9 browser windows open.
 It’s a content consumption device, therefore, I would prefer to see no limit on browser tabs.